-Ibrahimovic, Álvarez lead LA Galaxy past Toronto FC 2-0
+Revolution overcome weather delays, Revolution in 2-1 win

 CARSON, Calif.
-(AP) — Zlatan Ibrahimovic scored twice, Efrain Álvarez had an assist in his first MLS start and the LA Galaxy beat Toronto FC 2-0 on Thursday night.
+(AP) — Zlatan Ibrahimovic scored twice, Efrain Álvarez had an assist in his first MLS start and the LA Galaxy beat Toronto FC.

 The 17-year-old Álvarez curled in a wide cross that looped over the Toronto FC defense.
 Ibrahimovic headed it while jumping backward, finishing into the right side of the goal in the 75th minute.